 I realised quickly that it's okay that his thoughts and opinions differ from mine.
 I encourage it, and I respect his opinions.
 After all, we're all entitled to our own opinions.
 That includes teenagers.

 I must admit that I was guilty of quickly jumping to conclusions or judgements initially, but my son was also quick to catch me and would explain to me that I should listen and hear him out first before I resorted to these conclusions.

 Now, I'm not so impulsive in my reactions or response.
-I do have conversations in my head with myself, but he doesn't hear it, so no arguments.
+I do have conversations in my head with myself, but he doesn't hear it, so there are no arguments.

 They will have to learn to take criticism gracefully eventually, and it's something that we would have to let them be exposed to.
-Having to be graceful, when you really want to punch someone in the throat, is an art in itself and take lots of practice!
-Like it or not, our teens need to realise that everybody has their own opinions, everybody is also a critic and most often than not, people are just judgemental.
+Having to be graceful when you really want to punch someone in the throat is an art in itself and takes lots of practice!
+Like it or not, our teens need to realise that everybody has their own opinions, everybody is also a critic, and most often than not, people are just judgemental.

 5 - RESPECT THEM THE WAY WE WANT TO BE RESPECTED